Your Future is Our Future...

 Tips For Small Start-Up Farms

-Starting a new farm for profit is an exciting venture but it is a big deal and not something that should be jumped into half hazard.
-Western Packaging is all about supporting small start-up farms and we know that you can’t do it without the support of your local farmers and community.
+Starting a new farm for profit is an exciting venture, but it is a big deal and not something that should be jumped into half-hazard.
+Western Packaging is all about supporting small start-up farms, and we know that you can’t do it without the support of your local farmers and community.
 We have a few tips we believe are very important if you are looking into starting a small farm.

 Plant Multiple Crops